 Yet, there are several points that need to be considered before you decide to take the next flight to destination Australia for your studies.

 Students from India come right after China in terms of highest number of enrolments in Australian educational institutes.
-According to International Student Enrolment Data 2020, their number was about 150,000.
+According to International Student Enrolment Data 2023, the number of Indian students in Australia was about 120,000.
 As for Vocational Education and Training (VET) courses, Indians make up the highest pool of applicants entering the country to study.

 Most Indian students are seen inclined towards courses as business and management degree programs along with accounting, health care, IT, hotel management and MBA.
-The Global MBA Ranking 2021 by Financial Times places two Australian institutes in the top 100 list.
+The Global MBA Rankings by Financial Times has historically placed two Australian institutes in the top 100 list.
 These are AGSM at the University of New South Wales Business School and Melbourne Business School at the University of Melbourne.

 Among the Anglophone nations (major destinations for Indian students), Australia happens to have one of the most expensive education system with its tuition fee and resultant graduation debt.